 As we entered the village, a man dressed as a Mayan warrior in full war paint greeted us with a long blow on a conch shell.
 The walkway into the village was lined with tables with souvenirs available for purchase.
 Navarro pointed out each item and explained how obsidian was used to create knives in the village and that the silver jewelry was hand-stamped.
 He then answered the group's questions about symbols used in the Mayan calendar.

-The homes in the village were crafted of sticks and palm tree fronds, and dirt paths connected each one.
-The village seemed somewhat staged and I didn't get the impression the people we met actually lived there beyond tour hours.
+The village consisted of homes crafted from sticks and palm tree fronds and connected by dirt paths.
+The village seemed somewhat staged.
+I didn't get the impression the people we met actually lived there beyond tour hours.

 Christopher and I did some shopping in the jungle after Navarro assured our group that the money went directly to support descendants of the Mayans living in the village.
-He claimed that isn't always the case and said if you wait to make purchases at the ruins of Chichén Itzá instead, that money isn't distributed to Mayan descendants.
+He claimed that isn't always the case.
+If you wait to make purchases at the ruins of Chichén Itzá instead, that money isn't distributed to Mayan descendants.
 It sounded like a scam to get us to purchase immediately, but we each decided to buy one item from the villagers.

 Fortunately for all parties involved, there was a credit card machine in the Mayan jungle.
 However, the service was spotty, so I recommend travelers bring pesos for payment.
 The mask I purchased was around 600 pesos, or approximately $35 U.S. dollars.
 Our guide informed us that all payments and tips are split evenly amongst the villagers at the end of the day.